 No matter how well or often you brush, toothbrush bristles can't penetrate all the grooves and depressions located on your teeth's chewing surfaces.
 Most unreachable spots are primed for plaque and food particles to collect.
 The dental sealant prevents decay from developing in these vulnerable areas.Applying the Sealant

-Dr. Dan Peterson suggests sealant application is a five-step process:
+The American Dental Association (ADA) suggests sealant application is a simple, painless process:

-First, the tooth's surface is cleaned with pumice and then rinsed and dried.
+First, the tooth's surface is cleaned and dried.

-Then, an "etching" material is applied for a brief 10 to 15 seconds.
-This roughens the tooth surface to help the sealant adhere to your natural tooth.
+Then, an "acidic gel" is applied briefly to roughen the tooth surface to help the sealant adhere to your natural tooth.

 After the water rinse, the tooth surface is dried and the sealant is applied.
-A curing light helps it to harden it on the tooth surface.
+A blue light is then used to solidify the sealant on to the tooth.

 Despite being recognized as a procedure geared toward children, there are some unique positives to dental sealants.
 Regardless of age, everyone is susceptible to tooth decay.
 Sealants can therefore decrease this occurrence in anyone who chooses to receive them.
 Sealants also prevent food and plaque from gathering in grooves and depressions on tooth surfaces, further reducing one's risk of decay as the sealants leave bacteria no place to grow.
 Ultimately, dental sealants are a great form of preventive maintenance.
 Spending a little money upfront ensures neglected areas won't result in costly dental procedures down the road.When to Think Twice